 Instructions

 - Heat butter in a large skillet over medium-high heat until melted.
-Add the cut asparagus and cook for about 5 minutes, tossing occasionally.
+(2-3 tablespoons butter)

-- Turn off the heat and mix the pasta with the sauce.
+- Turn off the heat and mix in the arugula and pasta with the sauce until the arugula is slightly wilted.
 Serve hot with more fresh cracked black pepper and red pepper flakes, if desired.
+(2 cups arugula, ¼-1/2 teaspoon red pepper flakes)

 Trish Hart says